 “In the late ’90s, I was asked to pen a book of West Virginia folklore.
-I opted instead to create a Supernatural Survival Guide, my own tales based on local legends.
+I opted instead to create my own tales based on local legends.
 But other legends are more closely grounded in the soil of West Virginia.
 Maybe you haven’t heard such tales.
 Perhaps you’re planning a trip to the state.
 Well, folks, you’ve been warned.
 What follows is the top five mountain monsters you may encounter in West Virginia.
 My advice?
 Educate yourself.
 Speak kindly to folks you meet.
 And stick to the road. ” — Ted Fauster

 No. 1 : Mothman

 “The granddaddy of all West Virginia monsters, Mothman has gained worldwide noteriety.
 Much of the mythology surrounding the creature is tied to the deadly 1967 collapse of the Silver Bridge, which spanned the Ohio River at Point Pleasant, West Virginia.
 Some claim its appearance was a harbinger of the collapse, during which 46 motorists lost their lives in the icy river.
 But the story goes back further.
 Tales of the Mothman likely began when five men digging a grave at Clendenin, near Charleston, West Virginia, claimed to have seen a man-like creature glide silently over their heads.
 Its eyes glowed like red coals, according to the tale.”

 “Word spread quickly, and, shortly thereafter, two young couples out driving in what is now the McClintic Wildlife Management Area, near Point Pleasant, saw what they described as a man with ten-foot wings and red, glowing eyes.
 They told police that the creature followed their car.